Our Vision

 Low impact by design

 We continuously analyse all aspects of our business to find the least resource intensive way of doing things.
 Examples of this include partnering with local food producers to eliminate single use plastics wherever possible, and looking into which paddling gear can go the distance.
-Our glass-composite Kayaks both feel better to paddle than any plastic boat on the market, and will outlive plastics by decades.
-Glass itself is one of the most sustainable products on earth.
+Our fibreglass-composite Kayaks both feel better to paddle than any plastic boat on the market, and will outlive plastics by decades.

 More pristine than before